Joseph Harrison Jr.: Harrison Steam Boiler

 Harrison invented a new type of steam boiler, based upon the power of a hollow cast-iron sphere to withstand pressure.
 Composed of 4-sphere units that could be replaced if any individual unit was damaged, his boilers were also readily expandable.

 "Early in his engineering life, Mr. Harrison's attention was directed to the means of improving steam generation, more particularly with a view of making this powerful agent less dangerous, and less liable to explosion.
 Mr. Harrison's first patent for the Harrison Boiler is dated October 4th, 1859, though improvements on the original idea have been the subject of several patents in this country and in Europe.
 At the International Exhibition, held in London in 1862, the highest class medal was awarded to this boiler, for originality of design and general merit."

 Mr. Harrison's boiler is chiefly of cast iron, and is composed of many small and equal compartments.
 In other words, it is a combination of cast iron hollow spheres, each sphere eight inches in external diameter and three-eighths of an inch thick.
-This spherical form has peculiar geometrical and mechnical advantages; it is uniformly strained by internal pressure, and it is practically much stronger than a hollow cylinder of like diameter and thickness of shell.
+This spherical form has peculiar geometrical and mechanical advantages; it is uniformly strained by internal pressure, and it is practically much stronger than a hollow cylinder of like diameter and thickness of shell.
 Hollow curved necks, three-and-a-quarter inches in internal diameter, make the communication between the spheres.Four of the spheres are cast together, constituting what is called a "unit."
 A number of units are bolted together into a rectangular slab, and any desired number of these slabs forms the boiler, which can be increased to any extent by merely adding to its width.
 The slabs are placed vertically side by side, and are elevated to an angle of forty degrees at the furnace end, so as to give complete drainage at the lowest point of the slabs, and a most perfect circulation of the water in each.
 The water occupies [the lower] two-thirds of the slabs, while the remainder of the upper part serves as the steam space. … The feed water enters the lowest sphere in each slab, and the steam is taken off at the highest point. … The several slabs communicate laterally with each other at both their highest and lowest points. … It requires over 1,500 pounds pressure to the square inch to burst these spheres, and then the rupture is harmless [to the rest of the units].

 The American Academy of Arts and Sciences awarded Harrison its 1871 Rumford Gold Medal for his safety improvements to steam boilers.